malvins-studio/baseproject/README.md

 	rails generate model Order customer:references product:references quantity:integer
 ```
 - [] Run database migrations: rails db:migrate
-- [] Implement CRUD operations for each model, including controller actions and views with Bootstrap styling.
+- [] Implement CRUD operations for each model, including controller actions and views with Tailwind styling.

-## Day 5: Search and Filtering with Bootstrap Styling
+## Day 5: Search and Filtering with Tailwind Styling
 - [] Add a search form to relevant views and implement the search functionality using ActiveRecord queries.
-- [] Implement filtering options based on specific criteria (e.g., date range, status, category) for relevant models with Bootstrap styling.
+- [] Implement filtering options based on specific criteria (e.g., date range, status, category) for relevant models with Tailwind styling.

-## Day 6: Notifications and Alerts with Bootstrap Styling
+## Day 6: Notifications and Alerts with Tailwind Styling
-- [] Integrate a notification gem such as bootstrap-notify-rails (https://github.com/skatkov/bootstrap-notify-rails) for displaying notifications and alerts to users.
+- [] Integrate a notification gem such as Tailwind-notify-rails (https://github.com/skatkov/Tailwind-notify-rails) for displaying notifications and alerts to users.
-- [] Implement the logic for triggering notifications and displaying them in the appropriate views with Bootstrap styling.
+- [] Implement the logic for triggering notifications and displaying them in the appropriate views with Tailwind styling.

-## Day 7: Reporting and Analytics with Bootstrap Styling
+## Day 7: Reporting and Analytics with Tailwind Styling
 - [] Add a reporting gem like chartkick (https://github.com/ankane/chartkick) for generating charts and analytics.
-- [] Define the necessary queries and views to present meaningful reports and visualizations with Bootstrap styling.
+- [] Define the necessary queries and views to present meaningful reports and visualizations with Tailwind styling.

-## Day 8: Integration with Third-Party Services with Bootstrap Styling
+## Day 8: Integration with Third-Party Services with Tailwind Styling
 - [] Identify the relevant third-party services to integrate (e.g., payment gateway, email marketing tool).
 - [] Install and configure the necessary gems and libraries for each integration.
-- [] Implement the logic and views required to interact with the integrated services with Bootstrap styling.
+- [] Implement the logic and views required to interact with the integrated services with Tailwind styling.

 ## Day 8-15: Testing, Refinement, and Deployment